 Endometriosis can affect a woman in many ways, such as her ability to work and have children, and her relationships with her partner, children, friends, and co-workers.
 Researchers are working to find out both causes and ways to manage this disease, so that women who have it can lead full lives.
-Dr. Ashford monitors the research on endometriosis for treatment breakthroughs that can help women live active, pain-free lives.
+Our physicians monitor the research on endometriosis for treatment breakthroughs that can help women live active, pain-free lives.

 What is endometriosis?